 Later, Maradona unexpectedly became the coach of Argentina in November 2008 and oversaw a less-than-successful campaign at the 2010 World Cup in South Africa before departing from his post at the end of the tournament.

-WHAT HAS THE REACTION BEEN TO MESSI’S LATEST HEROICS?
+WHAT HAS THE REACTION BEEN TO MESSI’S HEROICS?

-Former England internationals Gary Lineker and Rio Ferdinand waxed lyrical about Messi after his sublime pass to put Argentina 1-0 ahead against the Netherlands in the quarter-finals.
+And after he performed similarly impressively in the quarter-finals against the Netherlands, former England internationals Gary Lineker and Rio Ferdinand waxed lyrical about Messi after his sublime pass to put Argentina 1-0 ahead.

 Messi somehow found a wonderful reverse pass to send through full-back Molina, who took a touch and fired home.
 Watching the replays at half-time in the BBC studio the panel was in awe of Messi’s pass.